cornell-ece6745/ece6745-docs/docs/ece6745-tut01-linux.md

     Create a new Bash shell script named `wget-and-grep.sh`.
-The Bash shell script should use `wget` to get the `overview.txt` file for the course and then uses grep to find instances of the workd "digital logic" in this file.
+The Bash shell script should use `wget` to get the `overview.txt` file for the course and then uses grep to find instances of the word "chip" in this file.
 See earlier examples in this tutorial for the commands required for both steps.
 Then use `source` to execute the new Bash shell script.

 ### 1.15.
 Aliases, Wildcards, Command History, and Tab Completion